timheilman/scorebridge-cloud/README.md

 - Run `npm i` to install the project dependencies
 - Run `npx sls deploy` to deploy this stack to AWS

+### Updating graphql-based typescript types

+Although it is checked in, `appsync.d.ts` is a generated file.

+Use `npm run gql-types-codegen` to generate typescript types from the gql schema.

 ## Testing

 For now, only the dev environment is enabled.
 First, establish a `.env` file at project root using: